 This is another take on the dressing busy board from La-la-llama.
 It is a great example of a soft busy board that packs 12 activities to help your little ones learn how to get dressed.
 Made of premium wool material, this toddler busy board is lightweight yet sturdy.
 Designed to withstand the stress of normal play, the board and the fastenings on it are soft yet sturdy.
 As well as having detachable carry straps, the activity board can be folded for easy carrying.

-Here is another custom toddler busy board with a small tutorial on the blog from Craft Her Way.
+Here is another custom toddler busy board idea with a small tutorial on the blog from Craft Her Way.
 With door knobs, light bulbs, magnets, chain locks, and fasteners, there’s bound to be something that keeps your toddler’s attention.

 Another busy board available for purchase that is quite extensive!
 This one has a phone, various buckles, locks, and gears.